Nazmulnayem/Rent-plus/README.md

 A Virtual and financial communication between Houseowner and Renter

 Clone the repo.<br>
-Create a .env file by running the following command cp .env.example .env Install various packages and dependencies: composer install Run migrations then seed the database: php artisan migrate php artisan db:seed
+Create a .env file by running the following command cp .env.example .env <br>
+Install various packages and dependencies: composer install <br>
+Run migrations then seed the database: <br>
+php artisan migrate <br>
+php artisan db:seed<br>
-Generate an encryption key for the app: php artisan key:generate.
+Generate an encryption key for the app: php artisan key:generate.<br>